 It's a general switch to enable or disable an auto key.

-You can also switch an auto key from the status bar of the main window by left-clicking or right-clicking on
+You can also switch an auto key from the status bar of the main window by left-clicking or right-clicking on .This condition is turned on by default, thereby auto keys are only pressed when you play sounds by hotkey.

 You can uncheck this option for each auto key separately if you want the auto key to also be pressed when you play a sound from the user interface, e.g. by double-click or from the toolbar.